wesbos/javascript-modules/javascript-modules.md

 	}
 ```

-Now, each file can have it's own local functions and variables, and unless they are explicitly exported, they won't ever bleed into the scope of any other files.
-Above we might not need taxRate to be available to other modules, but it is a variable we need internally for that module.
+Now, each file can have its own local functions and variables, and unless they are explicitly exported, they won't ever bleed into the scope of any other files.
+Above we might not need `taxRate` to be available to other modules, but it is a variable we need internally for that module.

 How do we make the functions and variables above available to other modules? **We need to export them**.
 There are two kinds of exports in ES6 - named exports and a single default export.
-Since we need to make multiple functions and the couponCodes variable available, we will used named exports.
+Since we need to make multiple functions and the `couponCodes` variable available, we will used named exports.
 More on this in a second.

 The simplest and most straight forward way to export something from this module is to simply stick the `export` keyword in front like so: